chistel/new-aggregator/README.md

 ./docker/start backend-bash
 ```

-4. If you want to pull the more articles, while in the laravel/backend terminal, run the following laravel artisan command
+4. By default, this would always pull news every 15 minutes via schedule, but if you want to pull manually, while in the laravel/backend terminal, run the following laravel artisan command
 ```bash
 php artisan articles:fetch
 ```